The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Function and Use Cases

-A blind flange provides a permanent or temporary closure for pipelines.
+A blind flange provides a permanent or temporary end closure for pipelines and equipment nozzles.

 Common use cases include: